Friday Rock Show: History

 Throughout most of its run, the show was hosted by Tommy Vance.
 Ostensibly for the genre of rock in general, it was most closely associated with heavy metal.
 In the early 1980s it was the only nationally available outlet for this genre of music, and Vance's enthusiasm for showcasing new bands and his rapport with fans made the show essential listening for rockers.

 The show played a significant role in the rise of the new wave of British heavy metal, which came to dominate the show by the early 1980s.
 Initially the show had been intended as a continuation of Alan Freeman's 1973–78 Saturday afternoon show, and included elements of post-punk and new wave music.
 The show had the additional good fortune of being able to "borrow" the 88–91 MHz FM transmitters of BBC Radio 2, allowing listeners to enjoy the music in the best available quality for the time, before Radio 1 finally acquired its own FM frequency in 1988.

-Before this happened, the show was temporarily given an extra hour from 21:00 to 22:00, probably because Alan Freeman's Capital London's Monday rock show had been moved to Friday nights starting at 21:00.
-This was heard on medium wave only, except in London and parts of the south east, where it was relayed by BBC Radio London's FM transmitter.
-After Radio 1's move to 24-hour FM broadcasting, the show's time slot was put back half an hour from 22:30 to 00:30, but only for a brief period and after returning to its original slot, the show eventually moved to run from 21:00 to 23:00.
+Before this happened, the show was temporarily given an extra hour from 21:00 to 22:00, probably because Alan Freeman's Capital London's Monday rock show had been moved to Friday nights starting at 21:00, and at this time, BBC Radio 1 was carried by BBC Radio London's VHF/FM frequency on weeknights between 20:00 and 22:00.
+After Radio 1's move to full-time FM broadcasting, the show's time slot was put back half an hour from 22:30 to 00:30, but only for a brief period and after returning to its original slot, the show was eventually moved to run from 21:00 to 23:00.

 By 1993, the introduction into Britain of a much wider choice of television and radio channels had made heavy metal more accessible and the show less important, and Tommy Vance left Radio 1 to join the original line-up of Virgin Radio.